iTwin/iTwinUI/CONTRIBUTING.md

 `yarn build`

-When developing you can use this command as it will automatically rebuild on files change:

-`yarn build:watch`
+You can also use `yarn build:watch` to rebuild automatically when files change.

+### To preview

+The minified html files are outputted into the `backstop/minified/` folder and can be opened directly in your browser.
+You may want to use a local http server (e.g. with the  [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)).

-### To test
+### To run visual tests

-Before running this command make sure Docker is running.
-Read more about [tests](#tests).

 `yarn test`

+_Before running this command make sure Docker is running.
+Read more about [tests](#Tests)._

 ### To lint SCSS and fix autofixable errors